Kuadrant/kuadrant-operator/config/install/README.md

 ```

-You should see the condition with type `Ready`.
+You should see the condition with type `Ready` with a message of `kuadrant is ready`.

 ### Verify Istio is configured and ready: